dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.DetectChanges> is called automatically by methods where doing so is likely to impact the results.
 These methods are:

-- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A?displayProperty=nameWithType>, to ensure that all changes are detecting before updating the database.
+- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A?displayProperty=nameWithType>, to ensure that all changes are detected before updating the database.
 - <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%60%601?displayProperty=nameWithType>, to ensure entity states and modified properties are up-to-date.
 - <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.HasChanges?displayProperty=nameWithType>, to ensure that the result is accurate.
 - <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.CascadeChanges?displayProperty=nameWithType>, to ensure correct entity states for principal/parent entities before cascading.
-- <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType>, to ensure that the tracked graph of objects is up-to-date.
+- <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType>, to ensure that the tracked graph is up-to-date.

 There are also some places where detection of changes happens on only a single entity instance, rather than on the entire graph of tracked entities.
 These places are: